PEO vs HRO for Small Businesses: Complete 2025 Comparison

 An HRO (Human Resources Outsourcing) is a service where a third-party provider manages specific HR functions like payroll, benefits, compliance, and recruitment.
 Unlike a PEO, an HRO doesn't enter into a co-employment relationship; instead, it supplements your existing HR team by handling particular tasks.
 This allows businesses to focus on core operations while ensuring HR functions are efficiently managed.

-Does a PEO replace HR functions?
+Does a PEO replace HR?

 No, a PEO (Professional Employer Organization) doesn't fully replace your internal HR team.
 It operates on a co-employment model, sharing certain HR responsibilities such as payroll, benefits administration, and compliance.
 Your in-house HR team continues to manage employee relations, culture, and strategic HR initiatives, while the PEO handles administrative HR tasks.
 This partnership enhances HR efficiency without eliminating internal HR roles.